Meeting kids where they are

 reVision sees the inherent potential of disconnected youth and works to empower them to revision, create and choose hopeful pathways.

-Positive Peer Experiences
+case management and Positive Peer Experiences

 Community Partners and Collaborators

 Built on collaboration, Houston: reVision has established partnerships with criminal justice agencies, school districts, and governmental organizations that embed it within systems and ensure meaningful work can occur. reVision leverages its extensive knowledge of how to navigate large institutions to create pathways for increased partnership, then catalyzes systemic change across systems.
 Current partners include:

 *Partner churches: Bear Creek UMC, Bering UMC, Celebration Lutheran, Chapelwood UMC/Mercy Street, Christ Church Cathedral, Christus Victor, City Church, Covenant Lutheran, First Methodist The Source, First Presbyterian Downtown, FUMC Missouri City, FUMC Pasadena, Good Shepherd, Holy Comforter Episcopal, Holy Covenant UMC, Mission Bend UMC, St. Aidan's, St. Andrew's, St. John's La Porte, St. Luke's UMC, St. Martin's Episcopal, St. Matthew's Lutheran, St. Paul's UMC, St. Peter's UMC, St. Timothy's, Strawbridge UMC, The Foundry UMC, St. Mark’s Episcopal, Cypress Trails UMC, St. Stephen’s UMC, Memorial Drive UMC, Trinity Episcopal, Grace Presbyterian, FUMC Huntsville, The Hallowed Place, Blue Ridge UMC, St. Alban's Episcopal, Terrace UMC, Calvary Episcopal.